mahaichuan/Versatile-Image-Compression/README.md

 # Versatile-Image-Compression
+By Hiaichuan Ma, Dong Liu, Ning Yan

-Lossy compression; Variable rate compresson; Lossless compression; This is the official implementation of the paper “End-to-End Optimized Versatile Image Compression With Wavelet-Like Transform”.
+This repo provides the official implementation of the paper "End-to-End Optimized Versatile Image Compression With Wavelet-Like Transform".